Bayernatoor/braiins_clock/README.md

 You'll be asked to enter you Braiins API Token and your Blockclock's IP address.
 If you enter this incorrectly or need to change it, just quit (CTRL+C) the program and restart it.

-Follow the instructions --> Select the tags you want to display and press "q" once you've selected your desired tags.
-Select your desired display refresh rate (5 mins is best for me).
+Follow the instructions --> Select the tags you want to display and press "q" after you've selected your desired tags.
+Select your desired refresh rate (5 minutes is best for me) and press enter.
 If you want to change any of these settings you'll want to press CTRL+C to exit the program and start over.

 The Blockclock will display the tags in the selected order, continuously, until you exit the program, close the terminal or shutdown your computer.

-This is a work in progress to help me learn Rust and Bitcoin so there there may be bugs.
+This is a work in progress to help me learn Rust and Bitcoin so there may be bugs.
 Please open an issue if you run into any or if you'd like to see new features.
 Thank you :D